pdc-marketing-it/xdata-leads-api-docs/README.md

 #### POST from Client (Discouraged)

-Out of **security considerations** it is highly discouraged to send user data / leads from the client.
+Out of **security considerations** it is highly discouraged to send user data / leads from the client (ie Webbrowser).

 ## Appendix B: Message Content Objects